 CyanConnode Private Limited leases its office property on a 5 year term with a break clause after 3 years.
-Payments of £19,000 (2021: £nil) were made against this lease during the year ended 31 March 2022.
+Payments of £41,000 (2022: £19,000) were made against this lease during the year ended 31 March 2023.
 An incremental borrowing rate of 8.3% was used to determine the lease liability on inception based on Indian borrowing rates.